Ali-mohammadi-design/Encoders-a-valuable-tool-for-analyzing-datasets-containing-numerous-features/README.md

 In order to effectively reduce data dimension, the use of encoders is essential.
 However, to ensure the accuracy of the encoder, it is imperative to employ a matching decoder for proper model training.
 As a result, we implement the training of an autoencoder, while utilizing solely the encoder component for dimension reduction.

 ## Results
+Employing encoders to reduce the data dimension uncovered notable distinctions in Wales's dietary habits compared to other countries, a discernment that was considerably challenging to attain using the original dataset.

 <img width="349" alt="image" src="https://github.com/user-attachments/assets/b821d2d0-7cba-440d-9b7e-7ecf5aea53f4">